Customers' mental capacity will vary and an individual's capacity may vary according to what is being discussed.

 - whether the customer appears able to afford to make repayments under the credit agreement in a sustainable manner, without adverse consequences to their finances;

-- whether the finance product being sought is suitable to the customer's needs and individual circumstances; and
+- whether the finance product being sought is suitable for the customer's needs and individual circumstances; and

 - in particular, whether the customer appears to understand the key risks posed by the finance agreement – for example, the risk of default and possible repossession of the vehicle – and appreciate the commitment associated with entering into the agreement.